 - If you can’t find down time, don’t stop moving.

 As I disclaimed earlier, I still have yet to master this list, especially with the first point.
 I have a terrible social media addiction.
-99% of the time I’m glued to YouTube or FaceBook, just scrolling or passively watching something, not being actively engaged with anything that is happening on my little iPhone screen.
+99% of the time I’m glued to YouTube or FaceBook, just scrolling or passively watching something, not being actively engaged with anything that is happening on my screen.
 So, until I get my media addiction under control, the only real way I’ve found to stay motivated is to ride the high, so to speak.
 If I just got done with a paper, I immediately move on to one of my personal projects.
 I “ride the high.”
 Granted, I do occasionally burn out because I forget I need to stop, but keeping the productive fire alive is one of the best ways to find a renewed spark with your own work.
 Do what you have to at work or school in the best way you can, then carry that motivation home with you.
 Do your homework, then move right into your own project.

 - You have to accept that being good at something requires hard work.

 It’s just the way the world works.
 If I ever want to be a serious author (make money doing what I love), I have to work for it.
 I need to treat it like a job, like it’s something that just has to be done because it has to be done.
 Sometimes we have to think of things like they are work if we ever want to get better.
 Otherwise, my writing will always be “just a hobby.”
-And even if you don’t necessarily want your hobby to become your means of financial stability, you want to be good, right?
+Even if you don’t necessarily want your hobby to become your means of financial stability, you want to be good, right?
 Then you have to work for it.
 Some people have that natural, raw ability, but those are the exceptions.
 Not the rule.

 It’s okay to slack off sometimes, but when you’re making excuses just to avoid doing what you love because it feels too hard… then you’re avoiding progress.
 There’s a reason it feels like too much work.
 If it’s not worth fighting for, then is it really worth doing at all?